-Being out in the fresh air during the lockdowns, either cycling, jogging or walking, has been hugely beneficial to the physical and mental health of many people.
-I took full advantage of the right to go outside to exercise and I am certain that taking regular walks helped me to cope with the solitary existence we all had to endure.
+Being out in the fresh air during the lockdowns, either cycling, jogging or walking, has been beneficial to people’s physical and mental health.
+I took full advantage of the right to go outside to exercise, and I am sure that taking walks helped me cope with the solitary existence we all had to endure.

-Walking for pleasure is something I am enjoying more in later life, with Norfolk walks being a firm favourite.
-The eight-mile walks I used to enjoy are a little out of my comfort zone these days, five miles is now more to my liking – fewer aches and pains in tired joints the next day.
+Walking for pleasure is something I enjoy more in later life, with Norfolk walks being a firm favourite.
+The eight-mile walks I used to take are a little out of my comfort zone these days; five miles is now more to my liking – fewer aches and pains in tired joints the next day.
 So, how do I, and thousands of others, benefit from rambling in the Norfolk countryside, and why is walking by the sea or a river (so-called blue space walking) more relaxing than in woodland or open country?
-Research has established that the calming effect of walking near water is experienced by most walkers.
+Research has established that most walkers experience the calming effect of walking near water.

-Walking on my own is not through choice; I love being accompanied.
-However, I am a very early riser, and the enthusiasm for early starts is not a trait shared by everyone.
-On the occasions when I have a walking companion, being able to share thoughts and observations is a joy.
+Walking on my own is not through choice; I love being accompanied, but I am a very early riser.
+The enthusiasm for early starts is not a trait shared by everyone.
+When I have a walking companion, being able to share thoughts and observations is a joy.

-When walking, an early start is preferable, because you are likely to see deer or even a fox on its way home after a night’s hunting.
+An early start is preferable when walking because you are likely to see deer or even a fox on its way home after a night’s hunting.
 Walking in April or early May, you might be one of the first to hear the call of the cuckoo.
-Cuckoos are not as numerous in our countryside as they once were, but some of these hardy flyers do arrive in the UK to breed, having flown from their winter home in Africa.
+Cuckoos are not as numerous in our countryside as they once were, but some of these hardy flyers arrive in the UK to breed, having flown from their winter home in Africa.

 North Norfolk’s coast is beautiful at any time of the year, so get out the walking boots and enjoy a winter’s day on the Norfolk Coast Path.
 Wrap up warm and come when the north westerlies blow, and the clouds skitter across the sky like the sails of racing yachts.
 Watch the waters being whipped up and spume dancing off the crests of the waves.
 The fine sand that blows across the beaches will sting your face, and you will taste salt on your lips.
 You might never feel as cold again anywhere, but what a rewarding experience you will have had.